Table of Contents

 zh_CN: zh-cn

-filter type examples (ignore_dirs, ignore_files are also supported in this filter type)git:
+Examples of the dynamic Filter Type (ignore_dirs, ignore_files are also supported in this Filter Type)

 filters: